tyler-ingebrand/ModularRL/README.md

 Most if not all classical RL algorithms have the following structure.
 They consists of only 2 functions:
 * An act function, which takes in the state and returns the action.
-* An update function, which takes in an experience of interacting with the MDP and updates the policy.
+* A learn function, which takes in an experience of interacting with the MDP and updates the policy.
 Typically, this function call records the experience into a buffer, but only updates the policy every so many steps.

 A classical RL algorithm can be represented by the diagram below.
 The flow from State > Policy > Action represents how states are fed into the policy and an action is returned.
 The dotted line from Experience > Policy represents how an experience is used to update the policy via whatever algorithm is being used.

 ![Internet required to see images](https://github.com/tyler-ingebrand/ModularRL/blob/master/docs/images/Classical%20RL%20Diagram.jpg?raw=true")

-I am going to call an object with the above 2 functions (act, update) an Agent.
+I am going to call an object with the above 2 functions (act, learn) an Agent.
 As we will see, an Agent object can represent many different types of MDP-solving actions from all types of RL and control.

 ## Control

 This framework also supports control.
 In control, an optimal policy is calculated based on the transition dynamics of a given problem.
 In the case with a known dynamics function, the control function takes the place of the policy, where it uses the state to calculate an action in some way.
-Since the transition dynamics are known, the update function does nothing.
-If the transition dynamics are unknown, the update function may update a model of the transition.
+Since the transition dynamics are known, the learn function does nothing.
+If the transition dynamics are unknown, the learn function may update a model of the transition.
 As a result, the diagram for a control agent looks almost identical to a classical RL agent.

 ![Internet required to see images](https://github.com/tyler-ingebrand/ModularRL/blob/master/docs/images/Classical%20Control%20Diagram.jpg?raw=true")